 Eight went out for the Ascot Vale that year and odds were offered on the daughter of Rose of Denmark.
 Alas, a poor start when she turned her head, cost her any chance of victory in a fast contest down the straight five that day; she was beaten less than a length into second place by The Roe, a daughter of Stockowner owned by Hurtle Fisher.
 It was a different story the following day in the Nursery when Florence not only got 7lb from The Roe but a complimentary start of three lengths as well.
 She was in rare humour that day, lashing out far and wide with her hind legs at the flag, distributing her favours to all and sundry before giving them all a galloping lesson.
 However, much interest in the race was lost by the careless start affected by Herbert Power, who handled the flag for Mr Watson as he had also done in the Ascot Vale.
 The reason for the switch was the wish to avoid a conflict of interest, given that Watson had a couple of youngsters of his own engaged.

 There was a six-week hiatus between that Nursery at Flemington and the start of the A.J.C.
 Autumn Meeting.
 Tait returned the filly to Sydney and had her tuned to perfection.
-In that week Florence was untroubled to win the Champagne Stakes as well as managing a dead-heat for second – beaten a half-length – behind Tim Whiffler in the All-Aged Stakes.
+In that week Florence was untroubled to win the Champagne Stakes as well as managing a dead-heat for the second place – beaten a half-length – behind Tim Whiffler in the All-Aged Stakes.
 She was badly ridden in the latter event when disputing the lead with Barbarian and considering that she carried 8lb over her allotted weight, it was a noble effort.

 Impressive as those performances were, however, it was the manner in which the aristocratically-bred filly humped 9 st. 3lb with hauteur to take the Nursery on the last day of the fixture that convinced many of the racing public that they had seen the Derby winner.
 Bookmakers immediately installed her at the head of quotations for the classic at 2/1, despite the race being more than four months away.
 Mr E. T. Barnard, the V.R.C. handicapper, confirmed Florence’s dominance of the juvenile ranks and her obvious staying potential in late June.
 In issuing his very first Cup weights in what was to be a 22-year career with the V.R.C., Mr Barnard, a former police magistrate at Beechworth, allotted Florence top weight among the rising three-year-olds of 6 st. 10lb or 7lb over the club’s weight-for-age scale.